BrucePerens/rigcontrol/README.md

 old micro-USB power supply.
 The better ones come pre-assembled with 20 gauge black and red silicone-insulated wire pigtails.
 You can get vinyl insulation for less, but be careful soldering: it melts.

+### Why Not Raspberry PI, or Some Other Single-Board Computer? ###
+This is meant to be a functional and fun project that most Radio Amateurs can do on their own, and in a short time.
+Thus, the bill of materials (BOM) is both simple and cheap, connections are simple and can be hand-soldered without any skill in surface-mount soldering.
+It is possible to connect many radios with *no* additional hardware other than connectors, wire, and an old micro-USB power supply.

+All of the other platforms I have looked at require additions to the BOM such as SD cards, and daughter cards to add audio or networking.
+That said, a platform that runs Linux or BSD is definitely superior.
+It can run tasks that the ESP-32 *won't* do: for example the ESP-32 doesn't have a USB master, to connect to modern rigs with USB, and its hardware floating-point performance is too poor to support CODEC2.
+And Linux can support many more, and more powerful, apps, and run them simultaneously.

+Prices change, and new hardware arrives.
+Appropriate SD cards below the $4 level are available overseas, although there is much fraud.
+So, when you find a combination that does it all with a simple and cheap BOM, I'm interested.

 ### Why Is My RigControl Board Accessing Outside Web Sites? ###
 RigControl must access an outside site to learn its own public IP address,